Different manifestations of dance education in modern Greece

 Bibliography

-Gyftoulas, N., 2003, ‘Dance practice and social behaviour in the modern Greek cultural context’, in Gyftoulas, N., Mitropoulou, G. and Lekkas, D., ‘Social views to the reality of modern Greek dance’, in Lekkas, D. (ed.)
+Gyftoulas, N., 2003, ‘Dance practice and social behaviour in the modern Greek cultural context’, in Gyftoulas, N., Mitropoulou, G. and Lekkas, D., ‘Social views on the reality of modern Greek dance’, in Lekkas, D. (ed.)
 Arts II: Review of Greek Music and Dance, Volume V, Greek Dance Practice: Traditional and Modern Dance, Patra: Greek Open University, 223-33.

-Koutsouba, M. and Lekkas, D., 2003, ‘ ‘European’, ‘Latin’ and ‘modern’ dances’, in Lekkas, D. (ed.)
+Koutsouba, M. and Lekkas, D., 2003, ‘European’, ‘Latin’ and ‘modern’ dances’, in Lekkas, D. (ed.)
 Arts II: Review of Greek Music and Dance, Volume V, Greek Dance Practice: Traditional and Modern Dance, Patra: Greek Open University, 185-219.

-Mitropoulou, G., 2003, ‘Dance in Greek television’, in Gyftoulas, N., Mitropoulou, G. and Lekkas, D., ‘Social views to the reality of modern Greek dance’, in Lekkas, D. (ed.)
+Mitropoulou, G., 2003, ‘Dance in Greek television’, in Gyftoulas, N., Mitropoulou, G. and Lekkas, D., ‘Social views on the reality of modern Greek dance’, in Lekkas, D. (ed.)
 Arts II: Review of Greek Music and Dance, Volume V, Greek Dance Practice: Traditional and Modern Dance, Patra: Greek Open University, 234-47.

 Tsatsou-Symeonidi, D., 2003, ‘Modern western ‘artistic’ dance’, in Lekkas, D. (ed.)
 Arts II: Review of Greek Music and Dance, Volume V, Greek Dance Practice: Traditional and Modern Dance, Patra: Greek Open University, 153-82.